Shoulder Pain Relief in Pittsburgh

 What is bursitis in the shoulder?

-The bursa is fluid-filled sacs that function as a cushion or shock absorber in the ball and socket joints (like the shoulders).
+The bursa is a fluid-filled sac that functions as a cushion or shock absorber in the ball and socket joints (like the shoulders).
 When these fluid-filled sacs become irritated and inflamed, it is called bursitis.
 This is often referred to as impingement syndrome.

 How do you know if shoulder pain is muscle or joint?